advanced-computer-lab/Cactus/README.md

 satisfy All the needs of the Customers interms of (Prices,Flight Availability,comfortability ..etc )and there is a gap that we decided to Fill.
 Thats where we decided to step in !!.

 ## Build Status
-Till now there aren't any reported issues from any Customers.
-However, We appreciate your opinion and any improvements you suggest on cactusairlines@gmail.com
+Till no there is no any reported issues from any Customer.However, We appreciate your opinion and any improvements you suggest on cactusairlines@gmail.com

 ## Code Style
 Our Coding Style was one of the Key Factors that made this project possible.
 We have used a Convention that we all agreed on to make the project scalable in the future